alissin/little-big-tips/_pattern-algorithm/singleton/README.md

 }
 ```

 Step 3 - cool!
-Now, you can access this information whenever you need, wherever you are:
+Now, we can access this information whenever we need, wherever we are:

 ```csharp
 void CheckPlayerPosition() {